-The Group recognized allowance for impairment loss on trade and other receivables amounting to \$0.3 million for the year ended December 31, 2019.
-Allowance for impairment losses on trade receivables as of December 31, 2019 amounted to \$0.7 million.
-The carrying amount of loans and receivables, which include cash in banks and cash equivalents, trade and other receivables, amounts owed by related parties, loans to employees and deposits amounted to \$84.7 million as of December 31, 2019, respectively (see Notes 7, 8, 10, 12 and 18).
+The Group recognized allowance for impairment loss on trade and other receivables amounting to \$5.4 million for the year ended December 31, 2020.
+The carrying amount of loans and receivables, which include cash in banks and cash equivalents, trade and other receivables, amounts owed by related parties, loans to employees and deposits amounted to \$ 91.3 million as of December 31, 2020 (see Notes 7, 8, 10, 12 and 18).